 Directions

-From Wrightwood, take State Route 2 west 2.4 miles to the Palmdale/Jackson Lake sign (County Road N4/Big Pines Highway).
-Turn right onto N4 and go 3.1 miles to the campground sign.
-Turn right into the campground.
+From Wrightwood, take CA State Route 2 west 2.4 miles to the Palmdale/Jackson Lake sign at County Route N4 (Big Pines Highway).
+Turn right onto N4 and continue 3.1 miles.
+The campground entrance is on the right.

 Amenities